mcbsd1/mcbsd1.github.io/scrnaseq-course-d2.md

 ---
 ---

-- Once the counts have been downloaded into the `scrnaseq-nextflow` folder on your lopcal machine, start **RStudio** on Mac/Windows.
+- Once the counts have been downloaded into the `input` folder on your local machine, Start **RStudio** on Mac/Windows.

 ---
 <img src="/assets/img/rstudio.png" alt="gui1" width="1200"/>